VCJH9090/Project-Portfolio/README.md

 ## Path-Guiding Multi-Robotics System
 ### Background
-<b>Cyber Physical System</b> is a class taken in Boston University.
+<b>Cyber Physical System</b> is a class taken at the Boston University.
 The final project was about creating a "cyber" and "physical" system with a purpose and motivation to tackle a particular problem in a real scenario.

 ### Detail
 Collaborated with three members to develop a "Tele-Operating" agent to guide a "Task" agent to its optimal parking spot, hosting electrical charging station for electric vehicles within an unknown parking lot environment.

-Initiated a robotics system with ROSMASTER X3 (Yahboom) and implemented ROS Melodic to excute SLAM, move-base navigation stack, and QR camera detection.
+Initiated a robotics system with ROSMASTER X3 (Yahboom) and implemented ROS Melodic to execute SLAM, move-base navigation stack, and QR camera detection.

 <b>Full descriptions and details</b> and <b>video demo</b> can be found through this github repository: